GeorgeSchafer/SmartRent-Chrome-Extension/README.md

 # The SmartRent Chrome Extension

-This is a short demonstration of a project that would chreat a chrome extension for SmartRent residents.
-They can perform quick actions from their chrome browser.
+This is a short demonstration of a project for a Chrome extension.
+SmartRent residents can perform quick actions from their Chrome browser.

 - Lock/Unlock doors
 - Toggle switches
-- Create Delivery Codes
+- Retrieve Delivery Codes